 In case you are interested in the workflow to prepare your turbine design for a simulation with rotating zones, consider checking the following articles:

-Select the Francis turbine geometry to access further options.
+To start the simulation setup process select the Francis turbine geometry to access further options.

 Hitting the ‘Create Simulation’ button leads to the simulation type selection widget: